 Next, we turn to our multilevel modeling results.
 We first consider the model for accuracy for those households that were not at risk of poverty.
 Table 2 demonstrates a significant (p < 0.05) relationship of taking the immediate surroundings of the building into account (strategy B) at the household level with the probability of an accurate observation, where using this strategy increases the odds of an accurate observation by about 111%.
-At the interviewer level, a one-percentage-point increase in the percentage of observations using the impressions of the inside of the target person's housing unit reduces the odds of an accurate observation by about 1.4%.
-Additionally, at the 0.10 significance level, a one-percentage-point increase in the percentage of observations using the reputation of the residential area significantly increases accuracy by about 1.6%, and a one-percentage-point increase in the percentage of observations using the impression of the target person significantly increases accuracy by about 0.9%.
+At the interviewer level, a one-percentage-point increase in the percentage of observations using the impressions of the inside of the target person's housing unit reduces the odds of an accurate observations using the reputation of the residential area significantly increases accuracy by about 1.6%, and a one-percentage-point increase in the percentage of observations using the reputation of the residential area significantly increases accuracy by about 1.6%, and a one-percentage-point increase in the percentage of observations using the reputation of the residential area significantly increases accuracy by about 0.9%.
 We did not find any other significant predictors of observation accuracy for these types of households, and we found very little evidence of unexplained interviewer variance in accuracy.
 Collectively, these results suggest that taking the immediate surroundings of the housing unit into account may be beneficial for this particular type of household, while relying on observations of the insides of housing units may not be entirely productive.